KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 #### Use the web version

 Most social networks, including Instagram and Facebook, offer a decent mobile-web version, offering a similar feature set.
-In the case of Instagram, you can use https://instagram.com without issues in iOS Safari.
+In the case of Instagram, you can use `https://instagram.com` without issues in iOS Safari.

 ### How to protect yourself as a website provider?

-Until Facebook publishes an official solution (if ever), you can quite easily trick the Instagram and Facebook app to believe the Meta Pixel is already installed.
+Until Facebook resolves this issue (if ever), you can quite easily trick the Instagram and Facebook app to believe the Meta Pixel is already installed.
 Just add the following to your HTML code

 ```html
 <span id="iab-pcm-sdk"></span>